ekopania/mammal_retinas/orbit_convergence_by_eco.pgls_summary.nocturnalPredation.md

 ```

 # Add size as covariate - still no significant association with predation with either phylogenetic model
-## "Predator hypothesis, with size as covariate, nlme BM:"
+## Predator hypothesis, with size as covariate, nlme BM
 ```
 Generalized least squares fit by REML
   Model: oc ~ size + pred